ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 MAY / OPTIONAL: 🤷‍♀️ (denotes optional)
 !!!

-All HTAN data elements that capture time points are expressed as “days to” to obfuscate dates while allowing for longitudinal timelines and relative data analysis.
-The index date for all HTAN dates is the participant date of birth.
+All HTAN data elements that capture time points are expressed as “Age in Days At” to obfuscate dates while allowing for longitudinal timelines and relative data analysis.
 For example, if a patient has therapy starting at X=365 days, that means the therapy started 365 days after birth.

 The data standards allow for multiple responses for many data elements.
 This information may be found in the “Validation” column of the HTAN Data Model documentation.
 Multiple responses are submitted delimited by commas.

-Data elements are aligned with [NCI's caDSR](https://cadsr.cancer.gov/onedata/Home.jsp) where possible.
+Data elements are aligned with the Standard Common Data Elements (CDEs) of the [NCI's caDSR](https://cadsr.cancer.gov/onedata/Home.jsp) where possible.

 ## Clinical Tier 1
 ### Demographics